Seven years in print.

 I don’t open Figma until the problem makes sense.

 I start with the permission model, the data architecture, the user’s mental model of what they’re actually trying to do.
-For MyAdmin360, I spent weeks mapping the information architecture across three user tiers before I designed a single component.
-The visual work comes later — and it only lands because the structural work is solid.
+For MyAdmin360, the architecture came before any visual decision — because for multi-role platforms, navigation IS the product.
+The visual work lands only because the structural work is solid.

-The problems I find most interesting are the ones where the complexity is real — multi-role platforms where the same data needs to look completely different depending on who’s logged in, or legacy systems where users have built years of workarounds you have to respect while still improving things.
-Those constraints make the design problem interesting.
+I’m best on problems where the complexity is structural — multi-role platforms where the same data needs to look completely different depending on who’s logged in, or legacy systems where users have built years of workarounds you have to respect while still improving things.
+Simplification means rebuilding the system, not just the screens.

 I use AI heavily — for research synthesis, rapid prototyping, and proof-of-concept builds.
 I built the MyAdmin360 interactive prototype solo using Claude, deployed it live at app.myadmin360.com, and presented it to stakeholders.
 It’s become my default way of validating ideas fast before committing to full design.